microsoft/vscode-languageserver-node/protocol/src/protocol.implementation.proposed.md

 #### <a name="textDocument_implementation"></a>Goto Implementation Request

-The goto definition request is sent from the client to the server to resolve the implementation location of a symbol at a given text document position.
+The goto implementation request is sent from the client to the server to resolve the implementation location of a symbol at a given text document position.

 _Request_:
 * method: 'textDocument/implementation'